 Starting to build without having the permits and all your papers in order can be a serious mistake.

-Even the future of your house will be at risk.
+The future of your house will be at risk.

-It’s likely that at the moment you start building you do not know exactly how much you are going to spend or you do not have what you need to finish the work and you need to resort to a loan.
+It’s likely that at the moment you start building you do not know exactly how much you are going to spend or that you do not have what you need to finish the work and need to resort to a loan.

 Not taking external factors into account